 Private label watches were those with the name of a person, a group or club, or a local jeweler inscribed on either the dial, the movement or both.
 Orders were placed through regional jobbers, who acted as distributors for the factory.

-Watch dials were first held in place by brass taper pins before the practice of using set screws to secure the feet.
-They were a very poor design choice, with the pins forever getting lost and occasionally falling into the movement.
+Watch dials were first held in place by brass taper pins piercing the copper feet on the back of the dial.
+They were a poor design choice, with the pins constantly getting lost and sometimes falling into the movement.
 The holes in the dial feet would become enlarged, making removal and installation difficult, leading to cracks and other damage.

 Smaller-size watches generally had snap-on dials to save room on the pillar plate, although a few larger models used them too.
 Since the only way to remove them was to pry them off, cracked and broken examples are all too common.